 Waterloo: This section wears costumes of the Ancient Greeks and Romans or Mongol invaders they also wear sweaters that are red and white striped.

 “I genuinely cannot express how amazing Lewes bonfire night is.
 The whole town is in celebration with numerous different firework displays, barrel rolling and parades.
-The atmosphere is amazing and perfect for families … honestly worth travelling for”
+The atmosphere is amazing… honestly worth travelling for”

 The entire event is held in Lewes, Sussex, England.
 However, each of the seven bonfire societies are held in their particular area and have their own parades, pubs, bonfires and fireworks displays.
 The seven societies are Cliffe, Commercial Square, Lewes Borough, Neville, Southover, Waterloo and South Street.

-There are heaps of hotels, lodges, bed and breakfasts and Airbnb’s.
+There are heaps of hotels, lodges, bed and breakfasts, guest houses and apartments near to Lewes in Brighton and the surrounding area.
 For the best deals in Lewes head to the map below.

 You will most likely want to do things before the night of celebration so that you are in good working condition.
 You can go paragliding, rock climbing, hiking as well as tree climbing tours and different parks to visit.